 Tohoku (I) and Tohoku (III) - 40 Below Exhibiton at the Foundation for Canadian Artists.
 November 2017.

-2013- Current - Full Time Lecturer, Integrated Digital Media NYU
+2013- Current - Industry Assistant Professor, Integrated Digital Media NYU

 2017 - Current - Design Consultant, Raeven Architecture, New York